snap-seo/townhub/README.md

 Remove the comments /* and */ from the file and enter your the woocommerce product ID of the subscriptions.

+##WooCommerce Orders

+The original orders page from Townhub has many bugs.
+This allowed any user with any roles to see all the orders on the site regardless of permissions.
+This has since been fixed.

+I also updated the file to have the wooorders.php page show up in the sidebar on the users main dashboard.

 <footer>